Dana-Farber-AIOS/pathml/CONTRIBUTING.rst

 1. Create a new GitHub issue for what you will be working on, if one does not already exist
 2. Create a new fork of the ``PathML`` repository
 3. Clone your fork to your local machine
+4. Set up the PathML environment: ``conda env create -f environment.yml``
+5. Install pre-commit hooks: ``pre-commit install``
-4. Ensure that your environment is properly configured and that all tests pass
+6. Ensure that your environment is properly configured and that all tests pass
-5. Implement your changes
+7. Implement your changes
-6. Write new tests as needed to maintain code coverage
+8. Write new tests as needed to maintain code coverage
-7. Ensure that all tests still pass
+9. Ensure that all tests still pass
-8. Commit your changes and submit a pull request referencing the corresponding issue
+10. Commit your changes and submit a pull request referencing the corresponding issue
-9. Respond to discussion/feedback about the pull request.
+11. Respond to discussion/feedback about the pull request.
 Make changes as necessary.

 Code Standards
 ==============